-Celebrate summer with these paleo smores bars!
-They’re so easy to make with a 3 ingredient crust, 2 ingredient filling and 1 ingredient topping.
-And they’re entirely gluten free and paleo!
+Celebrate summer with these gluten free and paleo smores bars!
+They’re so easy to make with a 3 ingredient crust, 2 ingredient filling and 1 ingredient topping, plus a few minutes in the oven.

 There are few things that are truly impossible to make a paleo version of, but graham crackers are one of them.
 See, the main ingredient in graham crackers is graham flour, which is a specific kind of wheat flour that makes a graham cracker…graham-y.
 So it took me awhile to figure out how to many a proper s’more without (wheat-y) graham crackers, let alone without grains altogether.